KDE/kreenshot-editor/README.md

 TODO
 ----
 - op crop
-    // TODO: this should also work for lines => add a "translate" method
+    // TODO: this should also work for lines => add a "translate" method   DONE
+    TODO: AFTER having moved line the document is not updated correctly!!!

 - use more KreenQGraphicsItemBase::graphicsItem()
 - when document is modified, it file status should become "modified"
     - do this by cleanly use commands (qundostack)